Blursoftwares/JAVASCRIPT/14-working-with-apis/projects/simple-api-call.md

 This project demonstrates how to make simple API calls using JavaScript.
 Understanding how to interact with APIs is crucial for building dynamic web applications that rely on external data sources.
 Experiment with different APIs to expand your skills further!
 ```

+### Key Additions:
+- Comments have been added throughout the HTML and JavaScript code to clarify the purpose of each section and explain the code functionality.
-Feel free to adapt this README to better fit your curriculum or add additional details as needed!
+- Feel free to expand on any sections or modify the comments as needed to fit your teaching style!